kevinalbert14/Roll_Off/README.md

 # Results

-After perfroming all the actions which was discussed in the section of post processing we will be able to arrive on our desired result.
+After performing all the actions which were discussed in the section on post-processing we will be able to arrive at our desired result.
 A graph will be generated based on the activity of the truck along with the summary table which reports the list of activities.
 This file will be generated in form of .html